joshyattridge/smart-money-concepts/README.md

 4. Commit your changes (git commit -am 'Add some feature').
 5. Push to the branch (git push origin my-new-feature).
 6. Create a new Pull Request.

+## Disclaimer

+This project is for educational purposes only.
+Do not use this indicator as a sole decision maker for your trades.
+Always use proper risk management and do your own research before making any trades.
+The author of this project is not responsible for any losses you may incur.